 - Getting your products to a distribution center in one piece.

 After that, the rest is up to Amazon.

-Amazon will take the blame if you get a negative review because they screwed up.
-The review will be “struck through,” Amazon will add a note saying that they were to blame, and your seller rating will be unaffected.
+Amazon is willing to take the blame if you get a poor seller rating because they screwed up.
+Just let them know if you get bad feedback over an order Amazon was responsible for fulfilling.
+The review will be “struck through,” Amazon will add a note admitting they were responsible, and your seller rating will be unaffected.